broccolijs/broccoli-persistent-filter/README.md

 }
 ```

 The second key, represents the contents of the file.
-Typically the base-class's functionality
+Typically the
-is sufficient, as it merely generates a checksum of the file contents.
-If for some reason this
+base-class's functionality is sufficient, as it merely generates a checksum
+of the file contents.
+If for some reason this is not sufficient (e.g. if the
-is not sufficient, it can be re-configured via subclassing.
+file name should be considered), it can be re-configured via sub-classing.

+Note that this method is not useful for general purpose cache invalidation
+since it's only used to restore the cache across processes and doesn't apply
+for rebuilds.
+See the `dependencyInvalidation` option above to invalidate
+files that have dependencies that affect the output.

 ```js
 Subclass.prototype.cacheKeyProcessString = function(string, relativePath) {